Manningtree Circular walk

 - The Main Route Continues

-- But to continue on the main route: After crossing the lockbridge, turn left with the field edge nearby on your left, your direction 245°.
-After 240 metres you pass a Greek temple boathouse on the other side of the river and shortly afterwards go through a field boundary.
+- After crossing the lockbridge, turn left with the field edge nearby on your left, your direction 245°.
+After 240 metres you pass a Greek temple boathouse on the other side of the river and shortly afterwards go through a metal kissing gate in a field boundary.
 You are now on the riverside Stour Valley Path.

-- Keep ahead with the river to your left and in 550 metres go over a small bridge, with a wooden swing gate on its nearside and a metal kissing gate on its far side.
-Keep alongside the river for another 400 metres and go through a kissing gate to the left of a metal field gate.
+- Keep ahead over fields with the river to your left and in 550 metres at a field boundary go over a small wooden bridge, with a wooden swing gate on its nearside and a metal kissing gate on its far side.
+Keep alongside the river, following its bends, for another 400 metres and go through a metal kissing gate to the left of a metal field gate.
 20 metres beyond it go through a tunnel under the A12.

 - On the other side, after 20 metres go through a metal kissing gate and onto a tarmac road where you turn right, due north, soon entering Suffolk.

-- In 200 metres you come to Stratford St Mary with a timber-framed house on your left and The Black Horse pub, a possible late lunch option, on your right.
+- In 200 metres you enter the village of Stratford St Mary with a timber-framed house on your left and The Black Horse pub (CLOSED - possibly permaently - August 2021), on your right.
 In 225 metres, with Mill House on your right, you pass a footpath signposted left which takes you in 25 metres to a lock which Constable painted.

 - Keep on the road and in a further 70 metres you pass The Valley House with its glass lookout roof chamber on your right.
-In a further 80 metres turn right immediately beyond the Swan pub to go down an earth road, your direction 100°.
+In a further 80 metres turn right immediately beyond The Swan pub (a late lunch option) to go down an earth and gravel access road, your direction 100°.

-- In 200 metres go straight through the garden of the house at the end of the road to come through a gate to a T-junction.
+- In 200 metres go straight through the garden of the house at the end of the access road, now on a path, to come through a gate to a T-junction.
 Turn left, northwards.
-In 5 metres ignore a stile on your right to go straight on through a defunct metal kissing gate.

 - In 115 metres you come to the main road where you turn right, your direction 100°.
 In 125 metres you pass the Tudor timber-framed Priest’s House.

-- In a further 80 metres you pass the Anchor pub on your left-hand side, another late lunch possibility.
+- In a further 80 metres you pass the Anchor Inn on your left-hand side, your very late lunch possibility.
 In 220 metres ignore a turning left to Higham and carry straight on the B1029 signposted to Dedham, parallel to the A12 which is to your right.

-- In a further 60 metres, turn right on the B1029 (signposted to Dedham).
+- In a further 60 metres, at a road T-junction, turn right on the B1029 (signposted to Dedham).
 In a further 230 metres you pass Haywards Cottage on your left.
-After another 115 metres you pass Ravenys on your left and immediately turn left on a tarmac lane, soon a track, your direction 105° .
+After another 115 metres you pass Ravenys on your left and immediately turn left on a worn tarmac lane, soon a track, your direction 105° .

 - In 200 metres the track narrows to a path and enters a lightly wooded area.
 In a further 300 metre ignore a path to your left to continue straight on, your direction 115°, with a hawthorn hedge on your right and a large open field to your left.
 You are skirting the water meadows which stretch away to Dedham in the distance.

 - In 340 metres you come to a potentially muddy T-junction where you turn right following a yellow arrow, due south.
-In 40 metres, in front of a wooden field gate, turn left to go on three planks over a stream.
-Ignore a stile to the right on the other side to continue ahead,through light woodland, initially very close to the fence on your right and then veering towards a stile ahead which you reach after 30 metres.
+In 30 metres, in front of a pair of metal field gates, turn left to go on three planks over a stream.
+Ignore a stile to the right on the other side to continue ahead, through light woodland, initially very close to the fence on your right and then veering towards a stile ahead which you reach after 45 metres.
 Cross it and continue ahead, along the right-hand side of a field.

 - In 100 metres go over another stile, bear left and carry on, your direction 130°, through a water meadow, with a field fence on your left.
 Ackworth Manor House (which Randolph Churchill used to own) is visible to the left.